N.Y. high schooler Maverick Stow arrested after showing up for class in protest

 “Your child is hereby warned that on the next occasion he is found illegally on any William Floyd School District property, the police will be notified and he will be prosecuted for third degree criminal trespass,” Assistant Principal Lisa Paschitti wrote in a letter to Maverick’s parents, WABC reported.

-The student showed up to school again on Thursday morning and was arrested and taken to the 7th precinct, WABC reported.
+The student showed up to school again Thursday morning nd was “immediately” arrested for criminal trespassing by the Suffolk County Police Department, the William Floyd School District said in a statement Thursday.

+The district accused Maverick of “flagrantly” breaking the law and showing “irresponsible and selfish behavior with today’s latest publicity stunt.”

+“He arrived wearing a neon green shirt — for high visibility — with a contingent of media just outside the fence line trying to capture him getting arrested as he entered the building,” the district claimed.

 “I feel strongly that kids should be able to go to school five days a week,” he told NBC New York.
 “I hope that me facing the consequences for my actions are going to lead to potentially change in the schooling system and a 100% in-person learning solution.”

-The William Floyd School District said in a statement that its hybrid learning model is according to state guidelines during the coronavirus pandemic, even though it agrees with Maverick that students should be in class full-time.
+The school district had said in a statement Wednesday that its hybrid learning model is according to state guidelines during the coronavirus pandemic, even though it agrees with Maverick that students should be in class full-time.

-“We cannot have students showing up to school on their non-scheduled in-person days and when requested to leave displaying insubordinate behavior to multiple school officials and refusing to follow their instructions,” the statement read.
+“We cannot have students showing up to school on their non-scheduled in-person days and when requested to leave displaying insubordinate behavior to multiple school officials and refusing to follow their instructions,” the earlier statement read.
 “When a student is suspended off of school grounds for any reason, we cannot and will not tolerate students trying to gain access to our grounds or buildings.
 We work extremely hard to ensure the safety of our students and staff.”

-The statement claimed that Maverick “continued to display insubordinate behavior” on Thursday and told a district official they would have to “forcibly remove” him from school grounds.
+The statement claimed that Maverick “continued to display insubordinate behavior” and told a district official they would have to “forcibly remove” him from school grounds.

 “As a district we must work to ensure a safe and disruption-free environment for students who are following the rules and showing up to learn,” the district said.
 “We take school safety seriously and since he has escalated this situation, the police are now involved.”